Maraetai Coast Scenic Drive

 - Take State Highway 1 to Otara, and then take Ormiston Road and Pacific Coast highway to Maraetai Beach.

 - Please respect Auckland Council rules and protect nature in the parks.
 Most of the parks are smoke-free, alcohol-free, pet-free, and rubbish free.

-- Don't go back to Auckland between 4.30 pm and 6 pm due to the traffic conditions.
-I advise you to have dinner in Cleveland and relax before going back to the CBD.
+- Don't go back to Auckland between 4.30pm and 6.00pm due to the traffic conditions.

 - Always bring a few layers of clothes, as it can get windy sometimes